Facilitator: John Teleha, teleha@ncat.edu, 285-4183

 REGISTER FOR WORKSHOP

-While textbooks are free for our students for the next two academic years, now is the perfect time to plan to lower textbook costs in the future.
+With textbook costs increasing with each new edition published, now is the perfect time to plan to lower textbook costs in the future.
 Open educational resources (OERs) and Course Adopted Texts are great alternatives to traditional textbooks.
-Bluford Library invested in a product called Faculty Select to strengthen its commitment to helping faculty explore textbook alternatives and saving students money.
+Research suggests that students and faculty exposed to OERs view these resources as comparable to traditional textbooks in terms of quality.
+Studies have also shown that OERs can dramatically lower the cost of educational resources which can positively affect student expenses and debt rates.
+Bluford Library offers access to a database called Faculty Select to help faculty explore textbook alternatives that save students money.
 Learn about how to use licensed library ebooks and openly licensed materials via Faculty Select instead of costly textbooks.
-This workshop will also present research demonstrating the quality and efficacy of OERs.
 (Approximately 60 minutes)

 REGISTER FOR WORKSHOP